Requeijão

-Requeijão is a milk-derived product, produced in Portugal and Brazil.
-It is a loose, ricotta-like cheese used to make cheese spreads.
+Requeijão (/rəkeɪˈʒaʊn/ rə-kay-ZHOWN; /pt/) is a whey cheese produced in Portugal and Brazil.
+It is similar to ricotta and is used to make cheese spreads and as an ingredient in some pastries, such as queijada.

 Portugal

 Requeijão da Serra da Estrela

-The requeijão made in the Serra da Estrela region of Portugal, Requeijão da Serra da Estrela is a protected designation of origin (PDO) since 2005 in the EU and the UK.
+The requeijão made in the Serra da Estrela region of Portugal, Requeijão da Serra da Estrela has been a protected designation of origin (PDO) since 2005 in the EU and the UK.

+Brazil

+Requeijão cremoso

+In Brazil requeijão commonly refers to requeijão cremoso, a spreadable processed cheese made from emulsifying curds from skimmed or whole milk with a fat such as cream, milkfat, or butter.